Resolve minor errors/performance issues and clear out possible database corruption that can adversely affect software performance.

 Running the Database Maintenance Utility

-Do this from the desktop of the computer/server where the database resides.
+Do this from directly from the desktop of the computer/server where the database resides.
+Do not remotely access the computer/server to do this.

 Yes, if you add a parameter to the shortcut and then write a script or batch file that calls the shortcut for DBMaint.exe.
 You would add the parameter (AUTO) to the end of the Target line (Create a shortcut for DBMaint.exe, then right click the shortcut and go to Properties.
 Add "AUTO" to the end of the Target line, such as: